The Cost of a Website From 1995 to the Present

 Why Has the Base Cost of Website Design Changed So Much?

 Based on client surveys and our team’s research, the above data demonstrates a significant decrease in the base cost of a website over the last decade.
 We believe that the reason for this drop in website cost is driven by two factors.

-First, there exist substantially more competitors in the web design market today, perhaps as many as ten times more than a decade ago.
-Second, modern tools have made it much easier for Web designers to create great looking websites, and typically in much less time than before.
+First, there are now perhaps as many as ten times more competitors in the web design market today.
+Second, modern tools have made it much easier for Web designers to create great looking websites in much less time than before.

 In other words… as websites become the marketing standard for all businesses, the competition grows to produce higher-quality, lower-cost designs.
-And with more Internet competition, a company now needs to work harder to differentiate its site from those of its competitors.
+With more Internet competition, a company now needs to work harder to differentiate its site from those of its competitors.

 How Much Does a Website Cost Per Month?

 The monthly costs for a website may fluctuate based on which services you are utilizing from month to month.
 However, if you have an Internet marketing package that includes ongoing optimization or other services, you may find that the cost is relatively similar each month.